Barcelona

 Explore the back alleys to find a forest of fairies' faces or the bathroom furniture protruding from the walls.

-Las Ramblas is the main artery that stretches approxiamately 1.2 kilometres through the heart of Barcelona and the hub of the city.
+Las Ramblas is the main artery that stretches approximately 1.2 kilometres through the heart of Barcelona and the hub of the city.
 Note: The southern end turns fairly seedy at night.
+Down the side streets there are hidden gems - quaint, picturesque squares and tiny nooks and crannies with authentic restaurants and street cafes.

 The leafy avenue is buzzing every day with pavement artists and live performers entertaining the crowds outside the pricey restaurants and shops.
 If you're on a budget stick to the cheaper alternatives down the side streets or the market stalls.